-The PH 3/2 Pendant Lamp is a member of the PH3-shade product family.
-The PH3-shade system was initially a pendant lamp solution but fast became an example for other lamp arts for tables, floors, walls and a large amount of chandeliers.
-As a result of the different sizes, materials, surfaces and light sources, more than thousand variants were developed along the years.
+The PH 3/2 pendant lamp is a member of the PH3-shade product family.
+The PH 3-shade system was initially a pendant lamp solution but fast became an example for other types of lamp for tables, floors, walls and a large number of chandeliers.
+As a result of the different sizes, materials, surfaces and light sources, more than a thousand variants were developed along the years.

-The PHL lamps were designed as rational light systems, where the size of the shade, its material and the surface are combined depending on the duty field.
+The PH lamps were designed as rational light systems, where the size of the shade, its material and the surface are combined depending on the scope of duties.
 All upper shades have an according number of middle and lower shades so that the proportions between the shades stay in an approximate relation of 3:2:1.
-Each shade reduces the light amount.
+Each shade reduces the amount of light.

 One of the original ground models was a PH 5/5.
-The first number shows the approx. diameter of the shade, the second one, behind the slash, refers to the “curving” of the middle or lower shades for the upper one.
-This means that the 5/5 has an upper shade of 50, a middle shade of 31 and a lower shade of 15.5 centimetres diameter.
-This combination was good for lamps that were estimated to be hanged at high ceilings.
+The first number shows the approximate diameter of the shade, the second one, behind the dash, refers to the “curving” of the middle or lower shades for the upper one.
+This means that the 5/5 has an upper shade of 50, a middle shade of 31 and a lower shade of 15.5 centimetres in diameter.
+This combination was good for lamps that were designed to be hung from high ceilings.
 But if it comes to a lower ceiling, a combination of large upper and smaller middle and lower shades would be useful.
 This is how the PH 3/2 emerged.